 Economic Problems and Issues

 At the time of the revolution and till the early 90’s, Cuba had remained primarily a sugar based monoculture economy.
-The collapse of the Soviet east bloc coupled with a strengthened U.S. extra territorial embargo left Cuba without a market for sugar.
+The collapse of the Soviet east bloc coupled with a strengthened U.S. extra territorial embargo devastated the economy and left Cuba without a market for sugar.
 Cuba has had to diversify and restructure its agricultural economy.
 This process including the advent of urban agriculture continues today.

 While there has been progress, it remains that much of the Cuban infrastructure, not unlike the U.S., needs upgrading and modernizing.

 Cuba has a moderate corruption rate ranking 58th out of 176 countries.
 Much is relatively petty corruption as wages are low and residents naturally want to provide more for their families.
-Corruption is seen in small thievery and small payoffs for services or placement. with workers stealing from the government.
+Corruption is seen in small thievery and small payoffs for services or placement o with workers stealing from the government.
 This is often seen in the tourist industry.
-The government has engaged in an ongoing anti-corruption campaign that has resulted in the conviction of government officials, managers and officials, and foreign businessmen.
+The government has engaged in an ongoing anti-corruption campaign that has resulted in the conviction of government officials, managers, officials, and foreign businessmen.

 Every year there are increasing threats of destructive hurricanes such as the 2016 Hurricane Mathew which did tremendous damage to this relatively small island nation.
 Given the ferocity of the storm, it is an amazing story that there were no fatalities in Cuba while the hurricane took the lives of 14 Americans and over 900 in neighbouring Haiti.
 This is a testimony to the effectiveness of the much vaunted Cuban Emergency Response system and world-class Meteorological Institute.